swt30/thesis/corrections/corrections.md

 # Amendments to "Internal and atmospheric structures of heated watery super-Earths"
 ## Scott Thomas

 I have addressed the request for amendments by making the following changes to the dissertation.
-Here are my point-by-point responses to the corrections, followed by a list of changes with page references.
+Here are my point-by-point responses to the corrections, followed by a full list of changes with page references.

 1)  *A discussion of solar system icy bodies should be added to the introduction.*

     I have inserted a new section 1.3.3 (**p32**) that discusses the literature on internal structure models of icy bodies in our solar system.
-This is a broad and deep topic, so I kept the review focused on those aspects that I thought were most relevant to the rest of this dissertation.
-I discussed the following points:
+This is a broad and deep topic, so I kept the review focused on those aspects that I thought were most relevant to the rest of this dissertation:

-    - How our solar system shows us that it is possible to form bodies rich in water, and the observed diversity in these icy solar system bodies
+    - How our solar system shows us that it is possible to form bodies rich in water, and the observed diversity in these icy solar system bodies.
-    - Why the thermal properties of water were, and continue to be, important when studying them---for example, how it permits subsurface oceans to exist under a frozen surface, and what happens if other material like ammonia or salts are also present
+    - Why the thermal properties of water were, and continue to be, important when studying them---for example, how it permits subsurface oceans to exist under a frozen surface, and what happens if other material like ammonia or salts are also present.
-    - How observations tell us that many of these objects do indeed harbour subsurface oceans, and what this tells us about their internal heating
+    - How observations tell us that many of these objects do indeed harbour subsurface oceans, and what this tells us about their internal heating.

 2)  *The explanation of interpolation across the boundaries between tables used in the equation of state must include a figure showing discontinuities in heat capacity and a discussion thereof.*